bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 # Which inputs should I optimize?

 To optimize the transportation system of Sioux Faux, you will need to write an algorithm that generates different inputs according to a specified format.
-This document provides information on the configurable inputs available to you.
+This document provides format specifications for the inputs available to you.

 ## Overview of the repository